 - Lack of employee pride in the department / organisation.

-A costly investment working at the fraction of its capability.
+What’s the impact?: A costly investment working at the fraction of its capability.
 Engagement is a key element of employee happiness.
 Engaging work is an intrinsic reward.

-We have found methods for increasing engagement are often severely flawed; frequently inadequately tested or measured for success.
+How to avoid this: We have found methods for increasing engagement are often severely flawed; frequently inadequately tested or measured for success.
 They range from complex reward matrices to demotivating performance management systems.
 Read Dan Pink’s ‘Drive’ or interview an employee that has been ‘performance managed’ to appreciate how ‘miles off track’ we can get!

 Adopt or create a framework that looks at incrementally increasing engagement (and team performance).
 Focus attention on leadership (individuals don’t leave a company they leave a manager) and apply an employee-centred-approach.
 We use the highly impactful THRIVE.
 Again, strive towards a clear Talent Vision.